ginkgo-project/ginkgo/README.md

 cmake -G "Unix Makefiles" .. && make
 ```

 By default, `GINKGO_BUILD_REFERENCE` is enabled.
-You can try to run examples with this
+You should be able to run examples with this
 executor.
 You would need to explicitly compile with the OpenMP and CUDA modules enabled
 to run with these executors.
-Please refer to the [Installation page](./Install.md).
+Please refer to the [Installation page](./INSTALL.md).

 After the installation, CMake can find ginkgo with `find_package(Ginkgo)`.
 An example can be found in the [`test_install`](test_install/CMakeLists.txt).